Diwanjimoola Grand Prix

 Diwanjimoola Grand Prix is a 2018 Indian Malayalam-language sports comedy film directed by Anil Radhakrishnan Menon.
-The screenplay was co-written by Menon and former Kozhikode District Collector Prasanth Nair, fondly known as Collector Bro while dialogues are written by Riyas Marath.
-The film features Kunchacko Boban, Nyla Usha, Nedumudi Venu, Siddique, Vinayakan, and Sudheer Karamana.
+The screenplay was co-written by Menon and former Kozhikode District Collector, Prasanth Nair, fondly known as Collector Bro, while dialogues are written by Riyas Marath.
+The film features Kunchacko Boban, Nyla Usha, Vinayakan,Nedumudi Venu, Siddique and Sijoy Varghese.

-The film was released on theaters on 5 January 2018.
+The film was releases in theaters on 5 January 2018.
+The film is also a crossover to four cult classic malayalam films like Pranchiyettan and the Saint, Kasthooriman, Thoovanathumbikal, and Sapthamashree Thaskaraha.

 Plot

 A newly appointed district collector of Thrissur takes up the task of cleaning up the city of its shortcomings and rallying people for a noble cause, by bringing back a bike race at the Diwanjimoola race track after three decades.
 The race serves as a platform to settle old scores and unearth new heroes for the residents of Diwanjimoola.